graphql-python/graphene-django/.github/ISSUE_TEMPLATE/bug_report.md

-* **If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem** via a github repot, https://repl.it or similar (you can use this template as a starting point: https://repl.it/@jkimbo/Graphene-Django-Example).
+* **If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem** via a github repo, https://repl.it or similar (you can use this template as a starting point: https://repl.it/@jkimbo/Graphene-Django-Example).